Who doesn't want to be the person who hit it right on a hot stock and made big money? If you're:

 - Seeking Alpha — This mega investing site includes a vast array of articles.
 Reading full articles requires registering a free account.
 The price is right!
 Seeking Alpha writers are quoted all over the media.
 The analysis here includes detailed stock market reporting and tips on why specific stocks look good right now.
 You can also read about the investment strategy and market news.
 Read a comparison we've made between Seeking Alpha and another market leader, The Motley Fool.

 - 247wallst.com — This large investing site offers free analysis and other articles on finance and business topics.
 The site is part of the AOL-HuffPost family of sites.
-That means most of what is written here is a well-vetted and trusted content.
+That means most of what is written here is well-vetted and trusted content.
 But remember to never take someone else's word for it.
 Follow their analysis, but make your own decision before entering a trade.

 - minyanville.com — This long-time investing site offers some premium paid products, but much of the stock-picking goodness is available for free.
 The authors here do a great job of being transparent and detailed when sharing why a stock may make sense or should be dropped right away.

 What Social Stock Picking Services?